a-novel/quasar/src/display/README.md

 | verticalCenter | boolean | Center childrens vertically. |
 | horizontalCenter | boolean | Center childrens horizontally. |

+You can also use a boolean value to fully center or un-center a child or all children.

 ### expand

 Expand will size every children to match the size of the container.
 It takes the following values: